ceticamarco/dc/man.md

 **!**

-Pops one value, computes its factorial, and pushes that.
+Pops one non-negative integer, computes its factorial, and pushes that.

 **pi**